NethServer/ns8-core/docs/modules/certification.md

     - Node firewall management
     - Node ports allocation

-0. Avoid rootfull applications and require minimum authorizations.
+0. Applications must avoid requiring root privileges (rootfull) and should operate with the minimum necessary authorizations.
+Exceptions may be requested but must be justified and approved on a case-by-case basis.

 0. The UI code respects Internationalization (i18n) and [NS8 Weblate project](https://hosted.weblate.org/projects/ns8/) has a component for